 For decades, the standard set of tools for computing has been more or less set in stone.
 When you sit at a desk, you use a keyboard for typing in words and you use a mouse to point and click things.
-If you have a laptop, maybe you use its touchpad.
-If you’re really out there, you might use a Magic Trackpad or its equivalent.
-And that’s fine!
-It’s OK to be normal, but if you really want to the next level of comfort and productivity at your desk, it’s time to put away childish things and upgrade.
+But if you really want to the next level of comfort and productivity at your desk, it’s time to put away childish things and upgrade.
 My friend, you should be using a trackball.

 The Case Against the Venerable Mouse

 For all their popularity, there are a ton of reasons not to use a traditional mouse.
-First and foremost is the ergonomics.
 Do you ever get pain in your wrist after a long stint at the computer?
-I know I used to, and if you’re using a standard mouse, it’s no wonder.
+I know I used to.
 It might feel like you are in a resting state, but various parts of your hand and arm are actually tense.
 If you hold your mouse with a so-called “claw” grip, muscles on the back of your hand are too.
 Worse yet, standard mouse posture, with your palm parallel to the desk, keeps your forearm in a perpetually twisted state.
 Twisting your wrist to the left or right as you point and click can cause further stress.
 Also, you may not have it (yet), but “mouse elbow” is real.

 One solution to this problem is a vertical mouse which holds your wrist in a better position like the Logitech MX Vertical.
 But even a vertical mouse requires precious acreage on your desk.
 Unless your sensitivity is through the roof, you’ll always need a decent amount of room to slide the dang thing around, lift it up, set it down and then slide it around again.
 And if a glass of water or can of soda encroaches on that space, you’re asking for trouble.